richiemorrisroe/Thesis/README.md

 Nonetheless, this repository contains my additions, deletions and changes for a pretty substantial amount of work (check out all the code I commented out, or put in `eval=FALSE` blocks).

 I hope that this can prove useful to someone, somewhere.
-I hope to tidy up and generalise much of the R Code (here: **fix this**), and you're welcome to follow along.
+I hope to tidy up and generalise much of the R Code (here: https://github.com/richiemorrisroe/thesisR), and you're welcome to follow along.

 I'll probably grab some of this code and text for future projects, and I'd appreciate if you could treat my text under a Creative-Commons Attribution License, and my code under the GPL-V3).
+Mostly, though, this repository is done, along with the thesis.

+If anyone finds errors or omissions in this, please send a pull request.

 #A note on building